-It is very unlikely that you actually have a real one.
+It is VERY unlikely that you found a real 1943 copper penny.

 From wish.com for 1$……..

 All coin dealers get calls about the 1943 copper penny.
-Lots of fakes are still in circulation, and in collections.
-Once a year or so a radio station gets lots of people excited about finding this penny.
-The internet is good at showing big dollar numbers of what it could be worth.
-It is VERY unlikely that you have one.
+Lots of fakes are still in circulation and in collections.
+Once a year or so, a radio station gets people excited about finding this penny.
+The internet promises that it is worth big dollars.
+However, it is VERY unlikely that you have one.

-1943 copper alloy cent is one of the most idealized and potentially one of the most sought-after items in American numismatics.
+The 1943 copper alloy cent is one of the most idealized and sought-after items in American numismatics.
 Nearly all circulating pennies at that time were struck in zinc coated steel because copper and nickel were needed for the war.
-Approximately 40 -1943 copper alloy cents are known to remain in existence.
+Approximately forty 1943 copper alloy cents are known to be in existence.
 Coin experts speculate that they were struck by accident when copper alloy 1 cent blanks remained in the press hopper when production began on the new steel pennies.

-Because of its collector value, the 1943 copper cent has been counterfeited by coating steel cents with copper or by altering the dates of 1945, 1948, and 1949 pennies.
+Because of the copper cent’s collector value, counterfeiters will coat steel cents with copper or alter the dates of 1945, 1948, and 1949 pennies. to

-The easiest way to determine if a 1943 cent is made of steel, and not copper, is to use a magnet.
-If it sticks to the magnet, it is not copper.
-If it does not stick, the coin might be of copper and should be authenticated by an expert.
+The easiest way to determine if a 1943 cent is made of steel and not copper is to use a magnet.
+If the penny sticks to the magnet, it is not copper.
+If it does not stick, the coin might be copper and should be authenticated by an expert.
 It will need to be graded / confirmed authentic by NGC or PCGS to be worth anything more than a few cents.